 Revisit Company Goals/Targets As A Team

 Another way to align as a team while remote is to take some time to revisit company goals and targets as a team.
-Transparency at work is essential to creating a team of people who trust you and your leadership moves.
+Transparency at work is essential to creating a group of people who trust you and your leadership moves.

 Find Small Ways To Meet Outside Of Work Meetings

-Work meetings are fun, but there are so many ways to bond outside of regular work meetings.
+Work meetings are fun, but there are many ways to bond outside of regular work meetings.
 Here are some ideas:

 - Happy hours